IcemanJT/test-file-parser/README.md

 **Prometheus Metrics:**
 - `upload_exceptions`: Counts the number of exceptions during file upload.
-- `upload_file_summary`: Measures number of uploaded files, time of processing and creates histogram of time taken to process.
+- `upload_file_summary`: Measures number of requests, time of processing and creates histogram of time taken to process.
+- `successful_uploads`: Counts the number of successful file uploads.
 ### Functions:

 #### `upload_file()`